enrilwang/elec5619-backend/README.md

 - User can click creator picture and see the creator page
 - User can unfollow other creators
 - Users can subscribe to some creators
+- Users who enter the frontpage can see six randomly recommended creators and their works

 #### Creator